 I’ve touched on the renrakucho in my post, An Inside Look At Daycare in Japan.
-You might have also seen snippets of the monster’s renrakucho on Twitter or on my Instagram stories.
+You might have also seen snippets of my daughter’s renrakucho on Twitter or on my Instagram stories.

 By decoding the renrakucho, I hope to take away the mystery (and the pressure of writing in Japanese!) so that you and your child’s teacher will have a lasting and positive relationship.

 UPDATE 2020.11.4: I’ve added a NEW section about smartphone renrakucho apps!

 Renrakucho: Communicating With Your Child’s Teachers in Japan

 How To Use the Renrakucho